 Project-based learning anchors the WPI education, and biomedical engineering majors jump right into complex and innovative research projects from the earliest introductory courses.
 Students say project work transforms the way they think, allowing them to apply their classroom knowledge to real-world problems.
 You may find yourself creating a low-cost phone-based malaria test or a device that offers reliable measurement to make animal ACL repair surgery consistent.

 If the idea of creating a device that offers ergonomic and accurate hypodermic drug delivery or finding an effective way to collect more umbilical cord blood is exciting to you, a degree in biomedical engineering from WPI will provide you with the knowledge, support, and resources needed to explore these and other avenues in your future career.

 From your very first courses, you’ll dive into research that interests you with the kind of hands-on work that combines different engineering principles with biology, medicine, and health.
 At WPI, you’ll work alongside entrepreneurial faculty and peers who are excited to jump into concept-to-prototype ambitious research projects that will transform people’s lives.

 Biomedical engineers have to know about more than engineering, so in addition to biomedical engineering courses, your coursework will also span disciplines, giving you the chance to study subjects like chemistry, mathematics, and computational sciences.
-Using state-of-the-art instruments and technology in our labs, you’ll work alongside faculty on complex hands-on projects that explore engineering applications in medical science, making WPI one of the best biomedical engineering colleges offering a practical combination of knowledge and real-world experience.
+Using state-of-the-art instruments and technology in our labs, you’ll work alongside faculty on complex, hands-on projects that explore engineering applications in medical science, making WPI one of the best biomedical engineering colleges offering a practical combination of knowledge and real-world experience.

 Here, you can tailor your studies to match your interests, so you can dig deep into the subjects you find most compelling and work on cutting-edge research that could change the world.